apache/johnzon/src/site/markdown/index.md

 factory.close();
 ]]></pre>

+#### Fail fast validation

+By default, the validator evaluates *all* keywords of the schema and aggregates every error it finds.
+When validating untrusted inputs, it means a cheap keyword failure (like `maxItems`) does not prevent expensive ones (like `uniqueItems`) from being evaluated on the whole payload.

+Setting `factory.setFailFast(true)` makes the validation stop at the first failing keyword:

+<pre class="prettyprint linenums"><![CDATA[
+final JsonSchemaValidatorFactory factory = new JsonSchemaValidatorFactory();
+factory.setFailFast(true); // recommended when validating untrusted inputs final JsonSchemaValidator validator = factory.newInstance(schema);
+]]></pre>

+Keywords are evaluated with the cheap structural ones first (`type`, `minItems`/`maxItems`, `minLength`/`maxLength`, `pattern`, ...) and the recursive ones last (`items`, `uniqueItems`, `properties`), so a failing keyword short-circuits the expensive ones and, recursively, whole subtrees.
+The valid/invalid result is identical in both modes, only the reported error list is reduced to the first failing keyword errors.

+Note that `uniqueItems` is evaluated using a comparator based order, O(n log n) in the worst case, so it does not suffer from hash collision amplifications even when it is evaluated.

 Known limitations are (feel free to do a PR on github to add these missing features):

 * Doesn't support references in the schema